Image Collection: Noncancerous, Precancerous and Cancerous Tumors

 Get the Latest health and medical information delivered direct to your inbox!

 Actinic keratosis: Rough, scaly patches of skin that are considered precancerous and are due to sun exposure.
 Prevention is to cut sun exposure and wear sunscreen.
-Treatments include performing cryosurgery (freezing with liquid nitrogen), cutting them away, burning them, putting 5-fluorouracil (5-FU) on them, and photodynamic therapy (which involves injecting into the bloodstream a chemical that collects in actinic keratoses and makes them more sensitive to exposure to a specialized form of light).
+Treatments include performing cryosurgery (freezing with liquid nitrogen), cutting the keratoses away, burning them, putting 5-fluorouracil on them, and using photodynamic therapy (injecting into the bloodstream a chemical that collects in actinic keratoses and makes them more sensitive to destruction by a specialized form of light).
 Also known as solar keratosis and senile keratosis.

 Text: MedTerms™ Medical Dictionary by MedicineNet, Inc.